CBSR-Biobank/bb3rest/README.md

-# A REDCap pluing for Biobank
+# A REDCap plugin for Biobank

 Biobank is an application that manages the collection, processing and storage of biological specimens.
 REDCap (Research Electronic Data Capture) is a browser-based, metadata-driven EDC